SPIRITUAL CHRISTIAN

 THE SHADOW

-The Personal Unconscious
+Emotions & the Personal Unconscious

 In Romans 7:19-20, St. Paul says, “For it is not the good that I wish to do, that I do, but it is the evil that I do not wish to do, that I do.
 Now if I do that which I do not wish, then it is not I who do it, but the sin that dominates me.”
 Many Christians are familiar with this saying, but very few realize that St. Paul was describing what Analytical Psychology refers to as the shadow.
 The recognition of a personal shadow was developed in the writings of Carl Jung in the early twentieth century.

 The shadow-self consists of the lower unconscious and the egotistical personas.
-This the home of all ego reflections which contain the mechanical reactionary behaviors of the past, inherited ancestral behaviors, and the various personas used by the ego.
+This the home of all ego reflections which contain the mechanical reactionary behaviors of the past, inherited ancestral behaviors, and the various emotional personas used by the ego.
 The shadow collects the debris of unresolved issues, wrongdoing, non-doing, and fantasy imaginings; this debris produces automated suffering.
 The dissatisfaction and overburdening of the lower psychic creates pain, suffering and uncertainty in life.
 Faith in God sets fire to the accumulated debris in the shadow; such fire produces purification.

 The mastery of sin indented in the shadow-self brings detachment.
 On mastering detachment, another aspect is born; one moves out of duality and away from sin.
-Conscience then is free to act as a chemical catalyst to devour sin.
+Conscience then is free to act as a chemical catalyst to devour sins.
 The obscurity of the shadow, its nature, and even its very existence, is difficult for most people to acknowledge.
 Thus the shadow is denied expression in everyday life making it a splintered fragment of the personality which is isolated from exposure and discovery.
 However, it does not mean this repressed fragment of personality lies dormant in the unconscious.

-Quite the contrary, this shadow self represents energetically charged patterns of feelings, urges, and behaviors which still operate in the life of the individual, but “from the shadows,” making it all the more dangerous and threatening to the ego-persona.
+Quite the contrary, this shadow self represents energetically charged patterns of feelings, urges, and emotional behaviors which still operate in the life of the individual, but “from the shadows,” making it all the more dangerous and threatening to the ego-personality.
 As R. D. Laing writes, “The range of what we think and do is limited by what we fail to notice.
 And because we fail to notice that we fail to notice there is little we can do to change until we notice how failing to notice shapes our thoughts and deeds.”

 The reason for this conundrum in our conscious being lies within the developmental phases of the ego.
 Throughout the early stages of life, we constantly hear our family, friends, teachers and ministers express what is good, proper and moral behavior as well as what is shameful, mean-spirited and sinful behavior.
 When we reach the adolescent stage of life, the ego-persona struggles to formulate a stable and acceptable self-image, but it is thwarted in its efforts by the external collective consciousness of people and society.

-The basis for ego identity is derived from perceptions of right and wrong which becomes the foundation for self-acceptance or conscience.
+The basis for ego-identity is derived from perceptions of right and wrong which becomes the foundation for self-acceptance or conscience.
 These individualistic moral perceptions are projected onto the external collective so the individual can determine how well he or she fits in.
 One’s acceptance of the ego-persona is initially dependent upon external acceptance from the collective; and those aspects of the ego-persona which are at variance with the accepted persona values are not incorporated into the ego’s “self-image.”
 Therefore, these aspects or fragments of the personality are repressed, yet they still give power to the “alter-ego” which continues to function and affect our life in varying degrees.

 In order for the ego-persona to maintain its idealized self-image, it must continue to repress those qualities which are contrary to the collective persona ideals and cultural values.
-These fragments are fundamental personality structures, but since they are repressed, they will remain primitive, undeveloped, and therefore, negative or in some cases, evil.
-Repression does not eliminate these fragmented parts and instinctual drives or keep them from functioning; it just hides them from the conscious experience.
-Since they are hidden, they are unsupervised and continue their existence unchecked often appearing as disruptive or disturbing circumstances in life as well as dark aspects or instinctual drives of the personality.
+These fragments are fundamental personality structures, but since they are repressed, they will remain primitive, undeveloped, immature and therefore, negative or in some cases, evil.
+Repression does not eliminate these fragmented parts and instinctual drives or keep them from functioning; it just attempts to hide them from the conscious experience.
+Since they are hidden, they are unsupervised and continue their existence unchecked often appearing as disruptive or disturbing circumstances in life as well as dark emotional aspects or instinctual drives of the personality.

 The negative characteristics above can cause us to get stuck in the lower psychic.